 How I Learned to Appreciate Sculpture

 Sculpture is something I've grown to love over the last 10 years or so.
-Living close to the Yorkshire Sculpture park has heightened my senses when it comes to looking at a piece of work.
-I can now appreciate what an artist is trying to achieve, even if I don't like what's in font of me.
+Living close to the Yorkshire Sculpture Park has heightened my senses when it comes to looking at a piece of work.
+I can now appreciate what an artist is trying to achieve, even if I don't like what's in front of me.

 Above all, I think I've learnt about how sculptors take different materials and work them into incredible shapes.
 From polished granite to embroidered costume, from great monoliths of rusty iron to intricate, crafted paper models.